 After you have rid your basement of any standing water through the installation of a sump pump draining system, the next thing you want to address is your basement walls.
-If you have been experiencing basement condensation problems, leaky basement windows, wet drywall or basement sump pump issues, then basement wall waterproofing is the solution.
+If you have been experiencing basement condensation problems, leaky basement windows, damp walls and floors, wet drywall or basement sump pump issues, then basement wall waterproofing is the solution.

 Given the reality of the basement problems mentioned above, it’s apparent that unwanted water intrusion created such chaos.
 By waterproofing your basement walls, you are ensuring that your basement is protected from moisture.